NATO CIMIC/CMI Higher Command Course

-The aim of this course is to enable CIMIC & CMI personnel (OF 3 – OF 6) from strategic, joint force and component command levels, and equivalent non NATO and non-military personnel, to conduct CIMIC & CMI activities across the full spectrum of military engagement in a modern conflict situation, or in a humanitarian relief operation.
-This contains the assessment of the political-military context, as well as the interaction with all parties, involved in a conflict situation in order to contribute with CIMIC & CMI functional expertise to the planning and other staff processes.
+This course aims to enable CIMIC & CMI personnel (OF 3 – OF 6) from strategic, joint force and component command levels, and equivalent non-NATO and non-military personnel, to conduct CIMIC & CMI activities across the full spectrum of military engagement in a modern conflict situation, or a humanitarian relief operation.
+This contains the assessment of the political-military context, as well as the interaction with all parties, involved in a conflict situation to contribute with CIMIC & CMI functional expertise to the planning and other staff processes.

 Note: An exception for the required rank is made for Master of CMI students.

-Interpretation of the civil-military environment in order to identify common interests and the fields of interaction
+- Interpretation of the civil-military environment to identify common interests and the fields of interaction